 In general, schools provide the greatest access to Art and Music, leading both of these disciplines to have the highest participation rates.
-Schools are more likely to provide Art or Music than AME, Theatre, or Dance, creating unequal learning opportunities in each of the arts disciplines.
-County access and participation is lower than Region averages across all measures.
+Schools are more likely to provide Art or Music than Theatre, AME, or Dance, creating unequal learning opportunities in each of the arts disciplines.
+County access and participation is lower than Region averages across most measures.
+Access to Art, Music, AME, and Theatre are in the bottom three counties for the region.
+Participation in AME and Theatre rank next to last.